arxbombus/dw2-eternal-dao/WIKI.md

 ## 3. Civilization Framework

-### 3.1 Ascendant Dao Council
+### 3.1 Transcendent Dao Council

-Leadership rests with the **Ascendant Dao Council**, a conclave of elder cultivators elected for mastery over both Dao comprehension and civic duty.
+Leadership rests with the **Transcendent Dao Council**, a conclave of elder cultivators elected for mastery over both Dao comprehension and civic duty.
 Each Steward embodies one of nine Pillars:

 - **Pillar of Harmonious Law** – interprets cosmic statutes and codifies sect doctrine.
 - **Pillar of Meridian Logistics** – manages spirit-meridian routes, worldship anchorage, and transit permissions.